 The quality of kidneys retrieved from deceased donors can vary significantly.
-Donor age may be anywhere from neonate to 75 years (DCDD), or up to 85 years (DNDD), depending on donor characteristics.
-In 2021, the mean age of deceased donors was 46.3 years in Australia and 44.8 years in New Zealand.31 Donors aged over 65 years accounted for 12.6% and 12.1% of all deceased donors in Australia and New Zealand respectively.31 Kidney function can also vary depending on the existence of any underlying disease processes in the donor (e.g., hypertension, diabetes, or vascular disease).
+Donor age may be anywhere from neonate to 75 years or above.
+In 2023, the mean age of deceased donors was 47 years in Australia and 43 years in New Zealand.
+Donors aged over 65 years accounted for 15% and 11% of all deceased donors in Australia and New Zealand respectively.
+Kidney function can also vary depending on the existence of any underlying disease processes in the donor (e.g., hypertension, diabetes, or vascular disease).
 Studies support the utility of transplanting kidneys from donors who are older or have diabetes, hypertension, or vascular disease, as this increases the total number of kidneys available and gives more people the opportunity to be transplanted.
-Whilst recipients benefit from transplantation over remaining on dialysis, long-term recipient outcomes with these kidneys are poorer.^{26,27}
+Whilst recipients benefit from transplantation over remaining on dialysis, long-term recipient outcomes with these kidneys are poorer.
+Recipients benefit from transplantation over remaining on dialysis, long-term recipient outcomes with these kidneys are poorer.